MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/adextension.md

 ---
-title: AdExtension Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AdExtension Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the base object of an ad extension.
 ---
-# AdExtension Data Object
+# AdExtension Data Object - Campaign Management
 Defines the base object of an ad extension.

 Do not try to instantiate an *AdExtension*.
 You can create one or more following objects that derive from it.